 In the 2020 Draft, the Maple Leafs selected Roni Hirvonen in the second round and acquired a 5-foot-9, 165-pound left-handed forward.
 However, this undersized centre, who has been used on the wing by HFK Helsinki in the Finnish Elite League (SM-Liiga), plays bigger than his frame would indicate.
-He is a playmaker who plays a physical game as his numbers at the 2020 World Junior Championship indicate.
+He is a playmaker who plays a physical game, as his numbers at the 2020 World Junior Championship indicate.

 Related Article: Maple Leafs Prospects Will Play Big Roles at 2022 World Juniors

 Kemell is an open-ice threat on offence as soon as he touches the puck.
 He loves to rush the puck but also possesses a soft delicate passing touch and can hit the tape anywhere inside the blue line.
-A bigger asset is his shot, and he has been consistent at every level of play, including this year in Liiga, where he is a regular on JYP’s first power-play unit.
+A bigger asset is his shot, and he has been consistent at every level of play, including this past year in Liiga, where he was a regular on JYP’s first power-play unit.
 His playmaking ability and willingness to unleash his loud one-timer make him a constant threat for goalies.
 He is also a trustworthy defensive player who plays the entire length of the ice and will be present in every late-game situation.

 His size and versatility, combined with his ability to skate and move the puck efficiently and effectively, make him a player that will force other teams to pay serious attention.
-He is a dynamic player with excellent puck handling skills and good offensive instincts who can be very dangerous if given the time and space to move.
+He is a dynamic player with excellent puck-handling skills and good offensive instincts who can be very dangerous if given the time and space to move.

 All Your THW 2022 World Junior Championship Coverage